-Education and Industry Collaboration in TVET: 11 Effective steps
+Education and Industry Partnerships in TVET: 11 Effective Steps

 In some economies, Technical school managers and teachers are drawn from Industry and Business and have many continuing personal and professional links with the private sector.
 Linked In shows these networks.